 Post-traumatic stress disorder (PTSD) is a mental health condition which develops following a traumatic event of any kind or prolonged traumatic experience.
-PTSD is one of the most prevalent mental health disorders with a lifetime prevalence of about 8% in the U.S., with variations depending on sex, occupation, social context, economic situation and other factors which might define the nature of trauma and magnitude of a possible psychological response.
-Likelihood and severity of PTSD increase with an increase in trauma severity, frequency, and duration.
+PTSD is one of the most prevalent mental health disorders with a lifetime prevalence of about 8% in the U.S., with variations depending on sex, occupation, social context, economic situation, and other factors which might define the nature of trauma and magnitude of a possible psychological response.
+The likelihood and severity of PTSD increase with an increase in trauma severity, frequency, and duration.

 - Intrusion symptoms (re-experiencing the traumatic event or events in form of intrusive memories, dreams, flashbacks);

 - Avoidance symptoms (behavior associated with attempts to avoid the context of the trauma);

 - Negative alterations in cognition and mood (negative emotional state, amnesia for important aspects of the trauma, sense of blame of self or others, decreased interest in activities, feeling of detachment);

 - Alterations of arousal (irritability and anger, anxiety, sleep problems, recklessness, hypervigilance, exaggerated startle response).

 DSM-5 also requires that the symptoms are present for more than 1 month and cause significant impairment in social, occupational or other areas of functioning.